WiktorG1542/pipes/README.md

 > Note: If you run tests with a number of tests smaller than 10, you will get a segFault.

+> Another note: If you run tests with `DisplayInfo` on, you will be prompted whether you want to save all of the times to `times.txt`.
+I have added this to be able to store, and later visualize the times better (for example by passing that file to another program, that makes it into a histogram).

 ## Warning

 **IMPORTANT NOTE** - sometimes, especially with large puzzles (50x50 and above) the randomly